AsmiSabu/Profit-Calculator/sidharth2.md

 **Profit analysis consist of the following fields**
-- Revenue of the organisation
+- Revenue of the organisation(auto-generated)
 - Total cost (auto generated from details of all the employees by considering cost of all employees)
-- Profit
+- Profit(auto-genrated)